 I recently had the opportunity to catch up with a friend of mine who had been in a long distance relationship that ended poorly.
 Many of my close friends always ask me how Blake and I made our relationship work across countries, and at times, in opposite hemispheres.
 I’m also often asked how we managed to do it without wanting to kill each other.
-There is no short answer for this, so I’ve decided to break it down into the ten things to keep in mind when you’re considering, or are already in a long distance relationship (also referred to as an LDR, not because I think it’s cool and trendy, but because sometimes I’m lazy).
+There is no short answer for this, so I’ve decided to break it down into the ten things to keep in mind when you’re considering, or are already in a long distance relationship.

 You might think this sounds like an obvious, lackluster way to start.
-Were you expecting me to say something friskier about long distance relationships, or were you merely romanticizing the idea of being hundreds, if not THOUSANDS of miles away from the person you love?
+Were you expecting me to say something friskier about long distance relationships, or were you romanticizing the idea of being hundreds, if not THOUSANDS of miles away from the person you love?
 Let me make one thing clear before you continue, if you get to the end of #1 and you already doubt your entire long distance relationship, take some time and reflect on your needs.
 Trust is the foundation of every relationship.
 Hacking into your significant other’s email account, reading all of their text messages, and interrogating them unremittingly doesn’t sound like a fun way to spend your time.
 I mean, you might as well be serving a subpoena.
 I’m not just talking to ladies here, this for men too.
 If you think trusting your significant other is hard when you’re in the same town, then you’re in for a real treat when you can’t see what they are doing all hours of the day.
 Save your sanity, and your wallet, and don’t hire a private investigator.
-Blake has so many female friends at home and they are all SERIOUSLY stunning.
-I don’t know what they put in the water in Australia, but I wouldn’t mind some of it in a Nalgene bottle.
-What’s important is that they are lovely girls, and they were in his life long before I was.
-I respect, and trust his friendships with his close friends, because he has never given me reason not to.
+Blake has so many female friends at home, some of which are supermodels.
+No, not just really pretty chicks, ACTUAL Ford supermodels.
+I don’t know what they put in the water in Australia, but I wouldn’t mind some of it in a Nalgene bottle (recycling for the win, y’all).
+What’s important is that they were in his life long before I was.
+I respect and trust his friendships with his close friends, because he has never given me reason not to.
 Your distrust may be 100% justified based on past experiences with this person, but if that is the case, why are you still in this relationship?
 A long distance relationship will only become harder if you do not make a dedicated effort to trust each other.

 #2) Be honest about your expectations with your significant other, and yourself.

 This goes hand in hand with trust.
-You have to take care of your own needs, while concurrently respecting somebody else’s needs.
-Before you even begin a LDR, be honest with your significant other, and with yourself.
+You have to take care of your needs, while respecting somebody else’s needs.
+Before you even begin an LDR, be honest with your significant other, and with yourself.
 Here are a few questions to think about:

 -Is this really what I want?